Since June 15, the Regent Theatre has been playing host to King Kong, a musical based on the story of the world’s most famous silverback gorilla.

-So, your only chance to see King Kong is by organising a flight to and a rental car at the Melbourne airport and getting your hands on some tickets!
+So, your only chance to see King Kong is by organising a flight to the melting pot and organise your Melbourne Airport car hire with us!

 If you’re not familiar with the story of King Kong, it basically follows a group of people – Ann Darrow, Carl Denham and Jack Driscoll – who travel from New York to the remote Skull Island and encounter the massive gorilla.